lightflix/firevue/README.md

 - Linux users: Yes

 #### 3. I followed the above steps and it still doesn't work.
-This is unfortunate but I can count the number of Hirevue interviews I've gotten in one hand and I've tested this code only on one of them.
 There are a multitude of reasons why this may not work.
 Each interview can be slightly different in the way they're structured in the delivery process which could mean the questions may be in a different location in the received response, or the encoding might be different, or even worse - Hirevue may have fixed this.
 The only way I could have made my code more compatible was if I could test this on multiple interview links from different interviewers/companies.
-This isn't possible at the moment unless I have volunteers.
+This isn't possible at the moment unless applicants send me their interview links for testing.

 #### 4. Why didn't I use the python requests library to automate all of this from just the interview link?
 I didn't want to access the interview page hundreds of times just to test my code, have them think I'm sus and increase my chances of failing the interview.